 CPP contributions are required on employment income until age 65.
 You may opt-out at age 65 [Form].

 Canadian Retirement Income Calculator (OAS & CPP)

 To determine the benefit of future CPP contributions, call Service Canada at 1.800.277.9914.

 Old Age Security (OAS)

 OAS is payable to everyone in Canada with 10 years residence after the age of 18.
 You are entitled to the maximum amount after 40 years residence.
-The basic amount is clawed back if your net income exceeds $67K and is eliminated if net income exceeds $109K.
-A supplement is available to seniors with little or no income.
+The basic amount is clawed back if your net income exceeds $79K (2020).
 [Application Form]

-If you are over 65 and single with a net income less than $22K or married with a combined net income less than $34K, you may qualify for the GIS.
-The maximum benefit of $8.7K for singles / $11.6K for couples is reduced by 50% of your other income (excluding OAS and some other adjustments).
+If you are over 65 and single with a net income less than $18K (or married with a combined net income less than $24K), you may also qualify for the GIS.
+The maximum benefit is $916 per month (2020).

 Starting July 1, 2013, you have the option to defer receiving the OAS pension (by not applying).
 The pension amount will increase by .6% per month of deferral until your 70th birthday.
 Consider deferring OAS if the amount received will be clawed back.